thogue95/Atlas-Workbooks/README.md

 Important!!!!

+Before you start make sure you are getting telemetry files in the C:\Documents\iracing\telemetry directory.
+If you are not getting files in there, it will not work.

 You have to copy the workbook AND the "Rake" function file to the correct locations.
 2 steps:

 1) Copy Oval_Track_Workbook_v3.wbk file into the C:\Documents\McLaren Electronics Systems\Atlas9\Workbooks\ directory.